d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   marked region to relocate the defined predicate by typing `M-h C-w'.

-Following file specifications
+Following File Specifications
 ─────────────────────────────

+  In SWI-Prolog, one often refers to source file paths using /file specifications/, special Prolog terms that act as path aliases, such as `library(lists)' which refers to a file `lists.pl' in any of the Prolog library directories.

+  Key: C-c C-o (sweeprolog-find-file-at-point)
+        Resolve file specification at point and visit the specified file.

-  File specifications that occur in `sweeprolog-mode' buffers can be followed with `C-c C-o' (or `M-x sweeprolog-find-file-at-point') whenever point is over a valid file specification.
+  You can follow file specifications that occur in `sweeprolog-mode' buffers with `C-c C-o' (or `M-x sweeprolog-find-file-at-point') whenever point is over a valid file specification.
 For example, consider a Prolog file buffer with the common directive `use_module/1':